companieshouse/ocr-api-stack/README.md

 Infrastructure for the OCR Service stack.

 This consists of one or more ECS Clusters.
-Each Cluster has a ELB with one microservice (`ocr-api`)
+Each Cluster has a ELB with one microservice (`ocr-api`) and a CloudWatch dashboard

 ## Performance Variables